ParthLangalia/Heart-Disease-Prediction-AI-Proj/README.md

-# Heart-Disease-Prediction-AI-Proj
+# Heart-Disease-Prediction-using-Machine-Learning

-SEM-6 BTECH CSE project for Artificial Intelligence:

-A heart disease prediction model that works on the principle of logistic regression and random forest.
+Good data-driven systems for predicting heart diseases can improve the entire research and prevention process, making sure that more people can live healthy lives.This is where Machine Learning comes into play.
+Machine Learning helps in predicting the Heart diseases, and the predictions made are quite accurate.

+Machine Learning algorithms used:
+      Logistic Regression (Scikit-learn)